 Look at the Project Summary and note the resources used.
 Understand the result.

-1-3-7.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+1-3-8.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.

 The following code models a four-bit parallel in shift left register with load and shift enable signal.